 The feast probably had its roots in midsummer celebrations going back hundreds of years but it definitely became an organised procession and party in Victorian times, most likely after the end of the Crimean War in 1856 when a three day peace celebration was held.

-A feast was held at Oulton on Whit Monday when stalls and swings were installed on the main road from near Oulton Lodge, past the Three Horse Shoes, to the junction with St. John’s Street.
+Geoffrey Mercer’s research also indicates a feast was held at Oulton on Whit Monday when stalls and swings were installed on the main road from near Oulton Lodge, past the Three Horse Shoes, to the junction with St. John’s Street.
 One feature was a circular ride around the village in a horse drawn, and later petrol engined, wagonette.
 The route was along Farrer Lane, Calverley Road and back to St. John’s Street.
 The fare was a half penny and the wagonette was probably owned by the Fox family of Rothwell.
 As traffic increased the Oulton feast moved to a site on Farrer Lane and then in 1912 to a large field known as the Croft.

 Another regular visitor was Yorkshire Bob’s Show featuring wax dolls and ventriloquism which set up on a site next to Ronnie Carter’s fish and chip shop on Aberford Road.